RYZHAIEV-SERHII/TidyFiles/README.md

 - **Detailed Logging**: Track all operations with console and file logging
 - **Rich CLI Interface**: Beautiful command-line interface with progress indicators
 - **Safe Operations**: Maintains file integrity during organization
+- **Optional Force Mode (`--force`)**: Allow normally restricted actions (e.g., operations in protected/system directories, or overwriting files) by explicitly specifying `--force` on the command line.
+Use with caution for non-reversible actions.

 ## 🔧 Tech Stack